duskyshelf/clothingv2/README.md

 I initially built most of the logic in the controller with the intention of refactoring the logic into seperate services as required.
 I have managed this with the voucher code logic (found in the voucher service), but due to time constraints there is still a lot of logic within the controller.

+Styling was done using HTML/CSS and Bootstrap.
+I kept the styling very simple as I wanted to focus more on the testing and logic.
+Bootstrap was useful for making sure the site was responsive.

 #### Shortcomings

 I would like liked to have taken more time to move a lot of the basket methods out of the controller into a service.
 This would have been my next priority as this seems like a good opportunity to move the bulk of the remaining logic out of the controller.

+My styling was relatively simple and I could have played around with the design a lot more.

-Refactoring the Karma tests when creating the voucher service would have been nice.
+Refactoring the Karma tests when creating the voucher service would have also made sense.

 ## How to build